thomas-mauran/demo-traefik/README.md

     **Solution**:
     - https://forums.virtualbox.org/viewtopic.php?t=102615
     - Install extra packages for VirtualBox:
-    - use a ARM image of ubuntu, since I am on an M1 Mac.
+    - use a ARM image of ubuntu, since this setup is running am on an M1 Mac.

 - `http: TLS handshake error from 10.42.0.18:42462: remote error: tls: bad certificate` **Description**: